 SEC.
-7.01 STANDARD CONTRACT PROVISIONS
+6.14 STANDARD CONTRACT PROVISIONS

-The contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A) OR Standard Contract Form for Goods and Non-Professional Services (form SCF.DOC/Appendix A).
-This form is attached in SECTION 8.
-EXHIBITS for your review.
+The contractor will be required to sign the state's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A).
+This form is attached with the RFP for your review.
 The contractor must comply with the contract provisions set out in this attachment.
-No alteration of these provisions will be permitted without prior written approval from the Department of Law.
-Objections to any of the provisions in Appendix A must be set out in the offeror's proposal in a separate document.
+No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the state reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.
+Any requests to change language in this document (adjust, modify, add, delete, etc.), must be set out in the offeror's proposal in a separate document.
 Please include the following information with any change that you are proposing:

-- 1. Identify the provision the offeror takes exception with. - 2.
-Identify why the provision is unjust, unreasonable, etc. - 3.
-Identify exactly what suggested changes should be made.
+- 1) Identify the provision that the offeror takes exception with. - 2) Identify why the provision is unjust, unreasonable, etc. - 3) Identify exactly what suggested changes should be made.

 SEC.
-7.02 QUALIFIED OFFERORS
+6.15 OUALIFIED OFFERORS

-Per 2 AAC 12.875, unless provided for otherwise in the IRFP, to qualify as an offeror for award of a contract issued under AS 36.30, the offeror must:
+Per 2 AAC 12.875, unless provided for otherwise in the RFP, to qualify as an offeror for award of a contract issued under AS 36.30, the offeror must:

-- 1) Add value in the contract by actually performing, controlling, managing, or supervising the services to be provided; or - 2) Be in the business of selling and have actually sold on a regular basis the supplies that are the subject of the IRFP.
+- 1) Add value in the contract by actually performing, controlling, managing, or supervising the services to be provided; or - 2) Be in the business of selling and have actually sold on a regular basis the supplies that are the subject of the RFP.